JayNie027/Julia_-EK-gravity-estimation/README.md

 First, download the data from CEPII: http://www.cepii.fr/CEPII/en/bdd_modele/bdd_modele_item.asp?id=8.
 The data contain the trade flow and geographical variables we usually used for quantitative trade model.

+Second, download the attached ctypairAna.csv. it contains 40 countries so 40 * 40 country pair